Renato Rosaldo

-Renato Rosaldo (born 1941) is an American cultural anthropologist.
-He has done field research among the Ilongots of northern Luzon, Philippines.
+Renato Ignacio Rosaldo (15 April 1941 – 26 May 2026) was an American cultural anthropologist.
+He conducted field research among the Ilongots of northern Luzon, Philippines.
+He served on the faculties of Stanford University and New York University.
+He also published several collections of his poetry.

-Life
+Early life and education

-Renato Rosaldo was born on April 15, 1941, in Champaign, Illinois, US.
-At a young age, Rosaldo spoke Spanish with his Mexican father and English with his Anglo mother.
+Renato Rosaldo was born in Champaign, Illinois, on 15 April 1941.
+At a young age, Rosaldo spoke Spanish with his Mexican father and English with his mother.
 When he was four, his family moved to Madison, Wisconsin, where his father taught Mexican and Latin American literature at the University of Wisconsin.
 When he was twelve, they moved to Tucson, Arizona, where his father taught in the Spanish department at the University of Arizona.
-Rosaldo attended Tucson High School, where he became a member of a "social club" called The Chasers, about which he later wrote an eponymous book of poetry.
-Living in different cultural settings during his formative years, Rosaldo had to learn and relearn el trato, the interactional social contract underlying participation in social life, "how to treat other guys and girls".
+Rosaldo attended Tucson High School, where he became a member of a social club called The Chasers, about which he later wrote an eponymous book of poetry.
+Rosaldo has described having to relearn el trato, the interactional social contract, in different cultural settings.

-Rosaldo entered Harvard University in 1959, taking classes in anthropology, Spanish history and literature.
+He entered Harvard University in 1959, taking classes in anthropology, Spanish history, and literature.
 His teachers included Beatrice Whiting and Laura Nader.

-Rosaldo graduated from Harvard College with an A.B. in Spanish History and Literature in 1963.
-He spent a year, 1963–1964, in Spain but saw no future for Spanish scholarship under Francisco Franco.
-Returning to Harvard, Rosaldo studied Social Anthropology, receiving his Ph.D. in 1971 for his work in the Philippines on Ilongot social organization.
+Rosaldo graduated from Harvard College with an A.B. degree in Spanish history and literature in 1963.
+He spent a year in Spain after graduating, but saw no future for Spanish scholarship under the dictatorship of Francisco Franco.
+Returning to Harvard, Rosaldo studied social anthropology, receiving his Ph.D. in 1971 for his work in the Philippines on Ilongot social organization.

-Rosaldo has served as president of the American Ethnological Society, director of the Stanford Center for Chicano Research, and chair of the Stanford Department of Anthropology.
-He now teaches at NYU, where he served as the inaugural Director of Latino Studies.
+Career

 Rosaldo joined the Stanford University anthropology faculty in 1970.
-He became the Lucie Stern Professor in the Social Sciences (emeritus).
-In 2003, Rosaldo left Stanford to teach at New York University.
-He is a New York Institute for the Humanities Fellow.
+He became the Lucie Stern Professor in the Social Sciences, and was professor emeritus.
+In 2003, Rosaldo left Stanford to teach at New York University, where he was also a professor emeritus and previously served as the inaugural director of Latino Studies.
+He was a New York Institute for the Humanities Fellow.

-He was married to anthropologist Michelle Zimbalist Rosaldo (1944–1981).
-Currently he is married to Mary Louise Pratt, a scholar of Latin American Studies and Comparative Literature.
-He has three children (Sam, Manuel, and Olivia), and three grandchildren.
+He served as director of the Stanford Center for Chicano Research from 1985 to 1990, president of the American Ethnological Society from 1991 to 1995, and chair of the Stanford Department of Anthropology from 1994 to 1996.